 We had a very excited happening in my family this week.
 My first nephew was born, healthy and strong.
 I was full of such joy, I couldn’t wait to share the news and the cutest pictures ever.
 However, I had to wait, it wasn’t my news to tell.
 I had to give my sister and her husband a chance to share the news with who they wanted and how they wanted.
 It wasn’t my news to tell, even though I was bursting with joy.
-Jesus is our news to tell.
+Jesus IS our news to tell.
 If you are a follower of Jesus, go ahead, burst with joy and share about Him.
 That’s how it is suppose to work.
 We can’t be quiet about God stepping into our world as Jesus.
 We can’t be quiet about what God has done and is doing in our world.
 If you’re anything like me though, somehow that joy of Jesus seems to wear thin.
-Rather that talking about Jesus because were bursting with joy, many of us Jesus followers could be accused of being silent about Jesus because were crumbling with fear.
+Rather that talking about Jesus because were bursting with joy, many of us Jesus followers could be accused of being silent about Jesus because were crumbling with fear or have lots the joy of knowing Jesus.
 I know it’s crazy, but it seems way too easy to be silent about the good news.
 I’m guilty of it.
 This got me thinking…

 What if the shepherds were silent?
 What if they didn’t share their joy at Jesus birth?